mmai/arbre-integral/www/wp-content/plugins/coming-soon-page/readme.txt

 = Can I change the position of Coming soon page content =

 Yes, we have such option and you can do this using drop down functionality.

+= Can I insert video or image into Coming soon page content =

+Yes, you can use WordPress standard text editor for inserting imgaes or videos.

+= Can I except Coming Soon and Maintenance mode plugin for several pages =

+Yes, we have such feature, you can except as many pages/posts as you need.

+= I purchased the [WordPress Coming soon](http://wpdevart.com/wordpress-coming-soon-plugin) pro version, but didn't download the pro file =

+Contact us at support@wpdevart.com and we will send you the pro version.

 ### The Best Offer From WpDevArt